-Section 6: Sample of Practice-based Outputs
+• Section 6: Sample of Practice-based Outputs

-Applicants nominated in Creative Practice-based areas only are required to supply a URL to a portfolio of outputs which may be accessed by assessors for contextual information only; this will not form part of the formal assessment documentation.
+NBCDTP seeks actively to support Creative Practice-led research.
+Applicants nominated in Creative Practice-based areas only are required to supply a URL to a portfolio of outputs which provides the assessors with contextual information and articulates the methodological aspect of creative practice.
 The portfolio is not an extra quality check but rather allows nominees to demonstrate how their creative work represents an appropriate methodology for addressing their research questions and their preparedness for doctoral study.

-• It is vital that nominees articulate the methodological value of creative practice.
+It is vital that nominees make clear the methodological value of creative practice within the application.